gbv/elma/elma.md

 URL for [entity search].
 Both base URLs can be queried by HTTP GET and HTTP OPTIONS requests ([RFC 7231]) and both MAY be identical.
-The base URLs MAY contain fixed query parameters but it MUST NOT contain any of the reserved parameter names "q", "uri", "callback", "language", and "unique".
+The base URLs MAY contain fixed query parameters but it MUST NOT contain any of the reserved parameter names "uri", "search", "callback", "language", and "unique".

 <div class="example">
 An ELMA microservice could